-Geosyntec will begin preparing the concrete repair plan after discussing the results of the structural analyses with the City (i.e., January 2025).
-Geosyntec expects to have a draft of the concrete repair plan completed and submitted to the City before May 2025.
-Geosyntec assumes there will be a one two-hour-meeting with the City to answer questions and discuss comments on the draft concrete repair plan.
-Geosyntec will address one round of comments from the City and submit the final concrete repair plan with cost estimates to the City in early June 2025.
+Geosyntec will begin preparing the concrete repair plan after discussing the results of the structural analyses with the City.
+Geosyntec has prepared a similar concrete repair plan for Barton Dam and plans to follow that template for Superior Dam.
+Geosyntec expects to have a draft of the concrete repair plan completed and submitted to the City by January 2026.
+Geosyntec assumes there will be one, two-hour-meeting with the City to answer questions and discuss comments on the draft concrete repair plan.
+Geosyntec will address one round of comments from the City and submit the final concrete repair plan with cost estimates to the City in March 2026.